 - Red Diamond™ (‘Shang-Red’): This mid-sized cultivar grows to 6 feet tall and 6 feet wide, and has vivid red flowers and dark burgundy foliage.

 - ‘Ruby’: This is a compact shrub that grows to 3 to 5 feet tall and wide.
 The flowers are bright pink; the foliage begins reddish-burgundy and matures to a hunter green.

 - ‘Zhuzhou Fuchsia’: The leaves of this cultivar are a distinctive blackish maroon color that persists through the summer.
 It has deep pink blooms, an upright habit and is a good choice for training as a standard (tree form) or espalier.
-It reaches 10-20 feet tall and is the most cold hardy of the pink-flowering forms.
+It reaches 10 to 20 feet tall and is the most cold hardy of the pink-flowering forms.

-- Carolina Moonlight™ (‘NC1002’ PP#18977): This dense, compact shrub is wider than it is tall, generally reaching 3-4 feet tall while spreading 4-5 feet.
+- Carolina Moonlight™ (‘NC1002’ PP#18977): This dense, compact shrub is wider than it is tall, generally reaching 3 to 4 feet tall while spreading 4 to 5 feet.
 It is a prolific bloomer from late winter to early spring and then flowers sporadically throughout the season.

 - Emerald Snow® (‘Shang-White’ PP#21738): This white-flowers cultivar has green foliage, but new growth is lime-green.
 Grows 4 feet tall by 4 feet wide.

 - Snow Muffin® (‘Snowmound’ PP#11766): It is characterized by dense, procumbent growth habit when young.
 It develops into a roundish mound as it ages, maintaining its dense growth habit.
 New leaves are light green, maturing to dark olive green.
 Its white flowers are abundant from late winter to spring.
 Mature height is from 1 to 3 feet with a width of 2 to 3 feet.